SFTtech/openage/doc/reverse_engineering/networking/01-general.md

 When the game is recorded, the UDP data stream of a `0x3e` packet (without the header) is also written straight into the .mgx files with few changes.
 Viewing the recording will therefore simulate the exact actions that were done by the players.
 For more information on this check the **Further Reading** section below.

+Much of the actions where already figured out by Stefan Kolb as part of his [.mgx Specification](https://github.com/stefan-kolb/aoc-mgx-format).
+This analysis will use his document style ([Example](https://github.com/stefan-kolb/aoc-mgx-format/blob/master/spec/body/actions/03-move.md)) as a template.

+## Coordinate system

+In this document, we will assume that AoC uses a carthesian coordinate system with the left corner as an origin point.
+Keep in mind, that AoC uses a **Quadrant 4** representation for its coordinates, which means that the y-axis is represented by the edge in the bottom left and the x-axis by the top left edge.

 ## Further Reading

 To get a better understanding of the networking design and the underlying principles, it might be beneficial to read these sources.

-[1] Dave Pottering, *1500 Archers on a 28.8: Network Programming in Age of Empires and Beyond*, 2001 https://www.gamasutra.com/view/feature/131503/1500_archers_on_a_288_network_.php?page=1 [2] Matthew Pritchard, *How to Hurt the Hackers: The Scoop on Internet Cheating and How You Can Combat It*, 2000 https://www.gamasutra.com/view/feature/3149/how_to_hurt_the_hackers_the_scoop_.php [3] Stefan Kolb, *Age of Empires 2: The Conquerors — Savegame File Format Specification* https://github.com/stefan-kolb/aoc-mgx-format
+[1] Dave Pottering, *1500 Archers on a 28.8: Network Programming in Age of Empires and Beyond*, 2001 https://www.gamasutra.com/view/feature/131503/1500_archers_on_a_288_network_.php?page=1

+[2] Matthew Pritchard, *How to Hurt the Hackers: The Scoop on Internet Cheating and How You Can Combat It*, 2000 https://www.gamasutra.com/view/feature/3149/how_to_hurt_the_hackers_the_scoop_.php

+[3] Stefan Kolb, *Age of Empires 2: The Conquerors — Savegame File Format Specification*, https://github.com/stefan-kolb/aoc-mgx-format

+[4] Renée Kooi, *RecAnalyst*, https://github.com/goto-bus-stop/recanalyst